Nexmo/nexmo-developer/_tutorials/buy-nexmo-number.md

 nexmo number:search GB
 ```

 You can change the country code to suit your requirements.
-For example if you are in the US you could use:
+For example, if you are in the US you could use:

 ```
 nexmo number:search US